doxeylab/learn-genomics-in-linux/task7/README.md

 salmon quant -i gencode_v29_idx -l A -1 forward_reads.fastq.gz -2 reverse_reads.fastq.gz -p 6 -o quants
 ```

 But the above line is just an example for a single sample.
 Here is a .bash script that will run `Salmon` on all of the 8 samples we have just downloaded.
+Run this bash script in your `/transcriptomics-task` folder
 ```
 #download bash script
 wget https://raw.githubusercontent.com/doxeylab/learn-genomics-in-linux/master/task7/runSalmon.bash